mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 Note: Gopro and Solo are both broadcasting over 2.4 GHz wifi on separate channels.
 While I have not encountered any interference or issues, it cannot be ruled out that interference could happen under certain circumstances.

-# 3. Features:
+# 3. Features

 All feature settings in Solex are supported with the exceptions are listed in the next section.

-# 4. Exceptions and known limitations:
+# 4. Exceptions and known limitations

 The newer Gopro models differ in several areas from the Hero 4.
 In order to get it working with the current Solex version, we set the GoPro model to a Hero 4, which causes that some settings do not work yet:
 - Photo resolutions other than 12MP wide listed in the Solex menue.
 Reason is that the Hero 4 modes (5MP, 7MP) do not exist anymore, insted, the newer models support Linear modes and more.